 What You Should Know Before Studying Abroad

-One primary consideration is the cost of studying abroad, which will significantly depend on the program chosen.
+One primary consideration is the program costs of studying abroad, which will significantly depend on the program chosen.
 Costs are comparable to or even higher than tuition at American universities, and students must pay for flights, too.

 How do you reduce your expenses?

 - Check with your college or university about funding.
-Make sure your current scholarship covers your study abroad experience as well.
+Make sure your current scholarship covers study abroad programs and experiences as well.
 You may also be able to get special funding for studying abroad through your school.
 Or you may check the financial aid options offered by a third-party program before you enroll.

 - Next, look for scholarships outside of your school.
 Some scholarship programs give away tuition money worth hundreds or thousands of dollars.
 You just need to apply and check out their eligibility requirements.
 There are many other scholarships that you can find by doing some research.

 - And, more good news: Many countries offer free or very affordable tuition rates to students considering attending a foreign university.
 Germany, Iceland, and Norway are countries where students can enroll in universities without paying a penny intuition.
 College can also be attended for about 1,500 euros a year in Austria, Greece, and Hungary.